Maverick Capital Ltd. Decreases Stock Position in Perrigo Company plc (NYSE:PRGO)

 Maverick Capital Ltd. lessened its position in Perrigo Company plc (NYSE:PRGO – Get Rating) by 97.6% during the 4th quarter, HoldingsChannel.com reports.
 The fund owned 1,578 shares of the company’s stock after selling 64,505 shares during the quarter.
 Maverick Capital Ltd.’s holdings in Perrigo were worth $61,000 at the end of the most recent reporting period.

-Several other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
-Aurora Investment Counsel lifted its position in shares of Perrigo by 0.8% in the third quarter.
-Aurora Investment Counsel now owns 33,576 shares of the company’s stock valued at $1,589,000 after acquiring an additional 269 shares in the last quarter.
-Louisiana State Employees Retirement System lifted its position in shares of Perrigo by 0.9% in the fourth quarter.
-Louisiana State Employees Retirement System now owns 34,400 shares of the company’s stock valued at $1,338,000 after acquiring an additional 300 shares in the last quarter.
-State of Michigan Retirement System lifted its position in shares of Perrigo by 1.2% in the fourth quarter.
-State of Michigan Retirement System now owns 33,900 shares of the company’s stock valued at $1,319,000 after acquiring an additional 400 shares in the last quarter.
-Ridgewood Investments LLC lifted its position in shares of Perrigo by 4.3% in the fourth quarter.
-Ridgewood Investments LLC now owns 15,899 shares of the company’s stock valued at $618,000 after acquiring an additional 650 shares in the last quarter.
+Several other hedge funds and other institutional investors have also recently added to or reduced their stakes in PRGO.
+Aurora Investment Counsel lifted its position in Perrigo by 0.8% during the third quarter.
+Aurora Investment Counsel now owns 33,576 shares of the company’s stock worth $1,589,000 after buying an additional 269 shares in the last quarter.
+Louisiana State Employees Retirement System lifted its position in Perrigo by 0.9% during the fourth quarter.
+Louisiana State Employees Retirement System now owns 34,400 shares of the company’s stock worth $1,338,000 after buying an additional 300 shares in the last quarter.
+State of Michigan Retirement System lifted its position in Perrigo by 1.2% during the fourth quarter.
+State of Michigan Retirement System now owns 33,900 shares of the company’s stock worth $1,319,000 after buying an additional 400 shares in the last quarter.
+Ridgewood Investments LLC lifted its position in Perrigo by 4.3% during the fourth quarter.
+Ridgewood Investments LLC now owns 15,899 shares of the company’s stock worth $618,000 after buying an additional 650 shares in the last quarter.
 Finally, Advisor Group Holdings Inc. lifted its position in Perrigo by 6.9% during the fourth quarter.
 Advisor Group Holdings Inc. now owns 11,691 shares of the company’s stock worth $453,000 after buying an additional 755 shares in the last quarter.
 Institutional investors and hedge funds own 91.25% of the company’s stock.

-In other Perrigo news, EVP Thomas Farrington sold 24,485 shares of Perrigo stock in a transaction on Monday, March 14th.
-The stock was sold at an average price of $37.13, for a total value of $909,128.05.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-Also, EVP Ronald Craig Janish sold 3,954 shares of Perrigo stock in a transaction on Monday, March 7th.
-The shares were sold at an average price of $36.73, for a total value of $145,230.42.
-The disclosure for this sale can be found here.
-0.80% of the stock is owned by insiders.

-Perrigo (NYSE:PRGO – Get Rating) last announced its quarterly earnings data on Wednesday, May 11th.
-The company reported $0.33 EPS for the quarter, missing analysts’ consensus estimates of $0.42 by ($0.09).
-Perrigo had a positive return on equity of 4.88% and a negative net margin of 2.07%.
-During the same period in the previous year, the company posted $0.50 EPS.
-On average, analysts predict that Perrigo Company plc will post 2.31 EPS for the current fiscal year.

 Separately, StockNews.com assumed coverage on Perrigo in a research report on Thursday, March 31st.
 They set a “hold” rating on the stock.